 The New Secrets of Perfect Sleep

-The Centers for Disease Control and Prevention declared sleep deprivation a public health epidemic in 2011, noting that between 50 and 70 million Americans suffer from chronic sleep problems.
-Sleeplessness, according to the CDC, is linked to everything from car crashes and industrial accidents to chronic diseases such as hypertension, diabetes, cancer, obesity and depression.
+The Centers for Disease Control and Prevention declared sleep deprivation a public health epidemic in 2014, noting that “about 70 million Americans suffer from chronic sleep problems.”
+Sleeplessness, according to the CDC, is linked to everything from car crashes and industrial accidents to “chronic diseases and conditions—such as type 2 diabetes, heart disease, cancer, obesity and depression.”

-“We need to prioritize sleep as a health imperative,” says Mark Brown, M.D., founder of Great Hills ENT in Austin, Texas, and author of Smarter Sleep.
+“We need to prioritize sleep as a health imperative,” says Mark Brown, M.D., author of Smarter Sleep.

 The key to restorative slumber is making small modifications to your habits throughout the day, investing in your nightly shut-eye for the long run and knowing when your sleep troubles may be something more serious.

 Everyone knows the fundamentals of achieving quality sleep: keeping the bedroom dark, quiet and cool.
-But a stack of new research shows there are daily tweaks you can make to optimize sleep.
-Look beyond the basics to what neuroscientist Christopher Colwell, director of the University of California, Los Angeles Laboratory of Circadian and Sleep Medicine, calls “good circadian hygiene.”
+But a stack of research shows there are daily tweaks you can make to optimize sleep.
+Look beyond the basics to what neuroscientist Christopher Colwell, professor-in-residence of psychiatry and behavioral sciences at the University of California, Los Angeles, calls “good circadian hygiene.”
 That means aligning your behavior with your body’s circadian clock, or built-in timer.

 “Morning sun is the cheapest and most widely available sleep aid,” says Robert S. Rosenberg, D.O., medical director of the Sleep Disorders Center of Prescott Valley, Arizona, and author of Sleep Soundly Every Night, Feel Fantastic Every Day.
 “Exposure to sunlight within two hours of awakening is a strong signal to your circadian clock to reset itself for a new day.”

-“Light is the biggest anchor for sleep,” says Colleen Ehrnstrom, Ph.D., a clinical psychologist with the Department of Veterans Affairs in Denver and co-author of the book End the Insomnia Struggle (October 2016).
+“Light is the biggest anchor for sleep,” says Colleen Ehrnstrom, Ph.D., a clinical psychologist with ImpACT Psychology Colorado and co-author of the book End the Insomnia Struggle.
 Just as the light of dawn awakens us, the dimming of light cues our bodies to produce melatonin, the sleep-inducing hormone.
 The blue light emitted by our electronics is especially disruptive, suppressing melatonin twice as much as other wavelengths of light.

 If you’re unwilling to banish technology at bedtime, you can mitigate its damage.
-For example, Apple’s newest operating system has the feature Night Shift, which will automatically shift your display to warmer hues at sunset.
+For example, Apple’s operating system has the feature Night Shift, which will automatically shift your display to warmer hues at sunset.
 Or, you can install an app that filters blue light, such as f.lux or Twilight.
-Covering your screens with an orange filter will also reduce your exposure to blue light.
+Covering your screens with a color filter can also reduce your exposure to blue light.

 A post-dinner stroll with Rover is fine, but don’t schedule a strenuous gym session within three hours of your bedtime.
 “Our core body temperature falls when we’re ready to go to sleep, and since an intense workout raises your body temperature, that can upset your circadian clock,” Colwell says.